SolidifyDemo/GitBasics/Excercises/GitHubAdmin.md

 * Webhooks, MT
   * A way to integrate with other products
   * Example, Azure Pipelines to GitHub (adds webhooks)
-  * Whar would you like to integrate to?
+  * What would you like to integrate to?
 Teams, Slack, Jira...?